Hamiltonian Simulation by Qubitization: Introduction

-\end{theorem} The optimality of the procedure follows by using the Childs quantum walk for $\hat{G},\hat{U}$.
-Furthermore, the transparent nature of Thm.~\ref{thm:QueryComplexity} significantly expedites the development of new useful formulations of Hamiltonian simulation.
+\end{theorem} The optimality of the procedure follows by using oracles $\hat{G}$ and $\hat{U}$ that implement the Childs quantum walk.
+Furthermore, the transparent Hamiltonian input model of~\cref{thm:QueryComplexity} significantly expedites the development of new useful formulations of Hamiltonian simulation.
 For instance, we easily obtain a new result for the scenario where $\hat{H}$ is a density matrix $\hat{\rho}$.
-Whereas $\hat{\rho}$ can be produced by discarding the ancilla of some output from a quantum circuit $\hat{G}$, we instead keep this ancilla, leading to an unconditional quadratic improvement in time scaling, and an exponential improvement in error scaling over the sample-based Lloyd, Mohseni, and Rebentrost (LMR) model~\cite{LloydMohseniRebentrost2014,kimmel2016hamiltonian}, as summarized in Table.~\ref{Tab:Comparison}.
-This scenario could enhance recent advances, such as quantum semidefinite programming~\cite{brandao2016quantum}.
+Whereas $\hat{\rho}$ can be produced by discarding the ancilla of some output from a quantum circuit $\hat{G}$, we instead keep this ancilla, leading to an unconditional quadratic improvement in time scaling, and an exponential improvement in error scaling over the sample-based Lloyd, Mohseni, and Rebentrost (LMR) model~\cite{LloydMohseniRebentrost2014,kimmel2016hamiltonian}, as summarized in~\cref{Tab:Comparison}.
+Though certainly a stronger model than was previously considered, the inputs to many quantum machine learning as well as quantum semidefinite programming~\cite{brandao2016quantum} applications are actually of this more restricted form, and are thus enhanced.